apache/airflow/docs/usage-cli.rst

   bashcompinit
   eval "$(register-python-argcomplete airflow)"

-Creating a Connection
+Managing connections
 ---------------------

-For information on creating connection using CLI, see :ref:`connection/cli`
+For information on managing connections using CLI, see :doc:`howto/connection/index`

 Exporting DAGs structure to images
 ----------------------------------